DuendeInexistente/Cirque/ShortStories/Tormento.md

 *Este es mi monte, desierto y baldio,*

 But that wasn't how it worked, was it?
 She had a personality now, and that meant certain responsibilities-- not responsibilities to anyone, or to anything tangible.
-It quite literally meant intangible self impossed responsibilities to intangible abstract concepts, one of which was herself- her pride and her empathy.
-And this endless rain wounded her pride, and every time she saw someone else it hurt her empathy.
+It quite literally meant intangible self impossed responsibilities to intangible abstract concepts, one of which was herself; her pride and her empathy.
+This endless rain wounded her pride, and every time she saw someone else hurt by it her empathy wounded her.

 *Prestame tu corazon*